Page Reviewed / Updated - November 16, 2020

 Marital status does not affect eligibility but income and resources requirements change if one's is single or married.

-Veterans discharge status has no impact and state of residence also does not impact eligibility but may change the income and resource limits.
+A veteran's discharge status has no impact and state of residence also does not impact eligibility but may change the income and resource limits.

 Medicare Savings Programs provide reductions in Medicare premiums, deductibles and co-payments for the elderly.
 This program does not provide seniors with cash payments.
 Type of assistance by program follows: